Association of Guineans in Cape Verde are keeping their traditions alive | Africanews

 Keeping the traditions alive

-Twelve-year-old Nayara Mané was born in Cape Verde and has never known the land of her parents, but she can sing and dance as if she had always lived there, thanks to the commitment of the association’s elders.
+Twelve-year-old Nayara Mané was born in Cape Verde and has never known her parents' land, but she can sing and dance as if she had always lived there, thanks to the commitment of the association’s elders.

 ‘Here I learn our history,’ she says after reciting the poem 'Cabaz di Terra', although she confesses that she prefers singing and dancing.

 Veracia Nhanco, 13, came to Praia with her parents just four years ago.
-She practised traditional dance in Bissau and has continued with it through the association.
+She practiced traditional dance in Bissau and has continued with it through the association.

 Formed in 2013, the association in the informal neighbourhood gives Guineans the opportunity to 'return' to their roots every week, even if for a few hours, and in the process, pass on their culture and traditions to the younger generation.